gate-sso/gate-wireguard/README.md

 sudo iptables -t nat -A POSTROUTING -o eth0 -j SNAT --to-source <the lan interface>
 sudo iptables -t nat -A POSTROUTING -o eth0@if16 -j SNAT --to-source <the lan/vpc interface>
 ```

+##### WireGuard
+* goto gate.<yourdomain> and sign in using allowed domain name, check default configuration, add your public end point, private ip address, click "Save & Generate configuration"
+* Add your local network address, beware if you enter 0.0.0.0 it will route all traffic through vpn and you will need to setup a DNS server as well.
+* Then click <Gate> and add your device, download the configuration file, and use it to connect to the VPN server.
+* Standard wireguard clients work with this setup, you can use wireguard on linux, windows, macos, ios, android etc. Please [click here](https://www.wireguard.com/install/) for more information on clients

 General traffic setup should look like this, here is ascii diagram for VPN Client -> VPN Server -> Local Network